hoosierrobotics/MERMAAIDS_SDR/README.md

   - Copy "SDRSharp.FrequencyScanner.dll" into the SDR Sharp "Plugins" folder
   - Copy a line of code to the "Plugins.xml" file which is one of the SDR Sharp files
       - Edit "Plugins.xml"
-      - Goto \<sharpPlugins> section and add one line as described below (if there is a backslash in front of the code below, don't include it):
+      - Goto \<sharpPlugins> section and add one line as described below (if there is a backslash in front of the "<" in the code below, don't include it):

         \<add key="Frequency Scanner" value="SDRSharp.FrequencyScanner.FrequencyScannerPlugin,SDRSharp.FrequencyScanner" />